 The View (JSP) generates the response and sends it back to the client.

-Note that in complex applications the Controller also manages the Service entity whenever it needs to perform business logic.
+In complex applications, the Controller also manages the Service entity whenever it needs to perform business logic.
 This helps improve maintainability, as the business logic is not contained directly in the controller [12].

+The diagram below shows the integration between the modules.